aspanjer/RNAseq_Coho/jupyter_notebooks/README.md

 ##READ ME
 This file contains the jupyter journals used to conduct my analysis.

-**RNAseq Analysis.ipynb**: This file contains the QC, read trimming, and Trinity steps
+**1. DataQC and Trinity Prep**: This file contains the QC, read trimming, and Trinity steps

-**Downstream.ipynb**: This file contains the contig counts, Differential Expression analysis, and figure generation code.
+**2. Differential Expression**: This file contains the contig counts and differential expression analysis.

+**3.Annotation.ipynb**: This will be the journal for annotation queries

-**_GO_**: This will be the journal for Gene Ontology Analysis
+**4. Gene Ontology Enrichment Analysis.ipynb** This will be the journal for Gene Ontology Enrichment Analysis